How can my Sandwell business deliver social value?

 * Help you to identify and engage with appropriate partner organisations to ensure you achieve your goals and commitments.

-How Think Sandwell can help
+Find out how Think Sandwell can help

 We can give you information about adding social value as part of your CSR practice or your social value commitment under a contractual agreement.
 Contact Think Sandwell’s Social Value Impact Officer Karen Richards via firstname.lastname@example.org.